dtkeppler/100-days-of-code/log.md

 **Takeaways:**  I've been trying out writing out the program logic in pseudo-code, which is helping.
 Also, I'm getting better at not panicking when I hit a stumbling block.

 **Link to work:** n/a

+### Day 10: June 17, 2017
+#### Time: 1.5 hour

+**Today's Progress**: Continued "Basic Algorithm Scripting" challenges.
+(Chunky Monkey, Slasher Flick, & Mutations)

+**Takeaways:**  I want to try to ignore the "helpful links" listed; these won't be available in the real world.
+One of the hard things is remembering what methods are out there, what they're used for, and which is needed for a given problem.

+**Link to work:** n/a